Use the links below to find answers to some of the most frequently asked questions.

 Minerals: Important cofactors for bone and cartilage health

 Nearly all of our ingredients are sourced from the United States.
-The few exceptions include: Canada, where we get our Salmon and a few carbohydrates and New Zealand, where we get the New Zealand Green Lipped Sea Mussel, Duck and Lamb.
-Our vitamins and minerals mostly come from the U.S. and Europe and none are sourced from China.
+The few exceptions include: Canada, where we source our Salmon and a few carbohydrates, New Zealand, where we source the New Zealand Green Lipped Sea Mussel and Lamb and Germany, where we source our duck.
+Our vitamins and minerals mostly come from the U.S. and Europe.

 Most dogs are not natural masticators, meaning they do not mash their food up before swallowing.
 Typically dogs take one or two bites then swallow, so a lot of kibbles go into the stomach whole.
 We believe that the small kibbles are much easier to digest than large kibbles as they have more surface area in relation to weight.
 In addition, the small kibble allows for the formation of a tighter mass of food, which may help reduce air pockets in the stomach.
 Think of a jar full of BBs compared to a jar full of golf balls – which one has less air in the jar?